collinsmathinji/collinsmathinji/README.md

 ### About Me

 - 💼 Working at Universal Peace Federation
-- 🌍 Interested in Blockchain and Sustainable Development also tring out Django and solidity ans some taste into cybersecurity
+- 🌍 Interested in Blockchain and Sustainable Development
+- Also tring out Django and solidity and some taste into cybersecurity

 ### Tech Stack